maaxlong/barbaralong_site/content/workshops.md

 <h2>Workshop Title One</h2>
 <p class="meta">Location — Date or frequency</p>

 A description of this workshop — what participants will make, the materials used, duration, and who it is suitable for.
+Testing.
 </div>

 <div class="entry">